ChipsetZ/tww-season-1-cutoff-webpack-widget/README.md

 ## Usage in OBS

 1. In OBS Studio, add a "Browser" source.
-2. Set the "Local file" property to the `index.html` file in the `dist` folder.
+2. Set the "Local file" property to the `index.html`.
 3. Adjust the width and height of the browser source to fit your desired layout.

 ## Development